ayhm325/Detect-app/docs/clientKey-plan.md

 Migration considerations
 - Dry-run: scan existing messages for duplicates or existing `clientKey` collisions.
 - If adding a unique index, ensure existing rows either have `NULL` or unique `clientKey`s; you may need to backfill `clientKey` for historical messages or keep column nullable.

+Backfill & validation example (high level):
+- Run a dry-run script that searches for potential duplicates by `(chatId, text, createdAt window)` and outputs a report `reports/clientkey-duplicates-<ts>.json`.
+- Decide on backfill strategy: either leave historical rows `NULL` or generate stable `clientKey` values for sets of messages you consider unique.
+- After backfill, create a partial unique index (see `pr-skeleton/example-migration-updated.sql`) and validate.

 Risks and mitigations
 - Risk: race conditions if two clients send the same `clientKey` (client-side generation should be globally unique).
 Mitigation: make clientKey sufficiently random/unique (UUIDv4 or sha256 of timestamp+client id).